HarshaVardhanJ/docker_files/README.md

 `git` or `bash`) to be included in Alpine-based images.
 Using this image as a base, add the things you need in your own Dockerfile (see the [`alpine` image description](https://hub.docker.com/_/alpine/) for examples of how to install packages if you are unfamiliar).

+## `openssh:jessie`

+This image is based on the Debian Jessie Slim distribution.

+## `openssh:ubuntu`

+This image is based on the `phusion:baseimage` image which, as described previously, is based on Ubuntu with improvements.

 # License